open-contracting/infrastructure/docs/support.md

 # Support

-If you are planning to publish or use data using the OC4IDS then the OC4IDS Helpdesk team are on hand to offer advice and input.
+If you are planning to publish or use data using the OC4IDS then the Open Contracting Partnership and CoST - the Infrastructure Transparency Initiative can provide free-of-charge support.

 We can: